It's My Life (The Animals song)

 "It's My Life" is a song written by New York City songwriters Roger Atkins and Carl D'Errico.
 The song was originally performed by English R&B band The Animals, who released it as a single in October 1965 (see 1965 in music).
+Also released on two EPs that same year, the song first appeared on an album in 1966, on The Best of the Animals.

 The song became a hit in several countries and has since been recorded by multiple artists.

 Animals original

 D'Errico, who wrote the music, and Atkins, who wrote the lyrics, were professional songwriters associated with the greater Brill Building scene in New York City.
 By 1965 they were working for Screen Gems Music but had only found minor success at best.

 "It's My Life" was written specifically for The Animals because their producer Mickie Most was soliciting material for the group's next recording sessions.
-(Other Animals hits to come out of this Brill Building call were "We Gotta Get Out of This Place" and "Don't Bring Me Down.")
+(Other Animals hits to come out of this Brill Building call were "We Gotta Get Out of This Place" and "Don't Bring Me Down".)
 "It's My Life" has become D'Errico and Atkins' best-known work.

 The Animals' recording is propelled by a bass guitar riff from Chas Chandler, soon joined by an electric twelve-string guitar riff from Hilton Valentine.
 In the view of musicologist Walter Everett, the doubled line gives the song its strength.
 The organ part by Dave Rowberry (Alan Price's replacement) gives the track the sound that distinguishes the Animals from other "British Invasion" groups, its darker timbre differing from Mike Smith of the Dave Clark Five, for example.
 Music writer Dave Marsh has compared the dual part to a rock version of pointillism.
 James E. Perrone feels the low-pitched, gruff vocal of lead singer Eric Burdon matches lyrics that rhetorically convey Burdon's working class origins in Tyneside, North East England:

 The song then builds to a musical climax in the chorus, with Burdon complemented by response vocals from Chandler and Rowberry:

 Songwriter Roger Atkins has said that the lyrics he wrote contained the line "Sure I'll do wrong, hurt you some time...", but that Burdon recorded the wrong words: "Show me I'm wrong, hurt me sometime...".
 Atkins said that Burdon's words "never made any sense to me.
 Everyone who's recorded it sings the wrong chorus, and sometimes even the wrong lyrics in the verses, too."